Baldchin Groper

 Interesting Info

-• They are a long lived species with a estimated lifespan up to 20 years or more in the wild.
+• This species is long-lived, with individuals reaching 20 years or more in the wild.

 Species Interaction